phillipberndt/autorandr/README.md

 ## Branch information

 The original [wertarbyte/autorandr](https://github.com/wertarbyte/autorandr)
-tree seems unmaintained, with lots of open pull requests and issues.
+tree is unmaintained, with lots of open pull requests and issues.
 I forked it and merged what I thought were the most important changes.
 I will maintain this branch until @wertarbyte finds the time to maintain his branch again.

 ## License information and authors

-Stefan Tomanek came up with and wrote the initial version of autorandr.
-He currently does not maintain it, and did not express his opinion concerning an OSS license in two independent requests.
-To resolve the licensing issue, all non-trivial code in this fork has been reimplemented by various authors that have agreed to release their code under the terms of the GNU General Public License (version 3).

-This license will apply to versions of autorandr from this fork that are committed after issue #7 has been resolved, and versions derived from that one.
-**In particular, wertarbyte's original repository is still not OSS, and the current version in this repository is neither.**
+autorandr is available under the terms of the GNU General Public License (version 3).

 Contributors to this version of autorandr are: